Earn a Graduate Certificate During your Master’s Program

 Students who are earning their Master of Science in Engineering Management may declare themselves an interdisciplinary student by simply completing this one-page form and emailing it to email@example.com.
 No additional application, test scores, transcripts, or approvals are required.

 Approval-Required Masters Programs

-Students enrolled in other master’s programs in the College of Engineering or College of Arts, Media, and Design may also wish to pursue Interdisciplinary Student status.
-If you are interested in doing so, the first step is to speak with your academic advisor early in your graduate program studies.
+Students enrolled in other master’s program in the College of Engineering or College of Arts, Media, and Design may also wish to pursue Interdisciplinary Student status.
+If you are interested in doing so, the first step is to speak with your enrollment counselor early in your graduate program studies.
 When possible, it is ideal to have this conversation during your first semester of graduate study because the certificate credits may fulfill your degree elective requirements.

 If approval is granted by both departments, declaring Interdisciplinary Student status requires only a simple form.
 No additional application, test scores, or transcripts will be required.